Which city is cheaper, Beaufort or Nags Head?

 These are the overall average travel costs for the two destinations.

 Should I visit Nags Head or Beaufort?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Nags Head is a popular tourist destination in the Outer Banks of North Carolina.
 The town, with a population of almost 3,000, has many nice beaches and is also where you'll find Jockey's Ridge, which has the tallest active sand dune system in the eastern United States.
 It's also the most visited park within the North Carolina park system.